citta-lab/react/README.md

 37. Higher Order Components can be used to wrap the JSX code instead of using / creating `<div>` elements in the return function.
 But from React 16.2 we can use `Fragments` instead of Higher Order Component which coverts to higher order components once compiled.
 Example: `return(<div>.....</div>)` can we written using higher order component as `return( <Aux>.....</Aux>)` and the same thing can be written using fragments as `return (<> ....</>)`
 38. Dynamic Image Import : we need to use `import logo from '../../images/example.png'` and use the logo as `img={logo}` instead of `<img src="../../images/example.png"`.
 39. Remove trailing comma from the object. example: `Example = { data: value, region: "state", job: "sales" }` instead of `Example = { data: value, region: "state", job: "sales", }`.
+40. Absolute path means that it's always appended right after your domain.
+Therefore, both syntaxes (with and without leading slash) lead to `example.com/some-path`.
+Relative paths are appended to the already existing path not add path right after the domain name, i.e `example.com/some-path/relative-path`.

 ### Deep Dive